 With a large selection of diamonds available on the market, finding the one that is right for you may seem to be a challenging task.
 People often get confused and don’t know how to choose a diamond, but the truth is that there are some simple rules for selecting a good stone which we have brought together in our step-by-step guide.

-First things first, you should decide what shape you want.
+First things first, you should decide what diamond shape is more desirable for you.

 Most likely you already have an idea of how much money you are going to spend on your diamond.
 However, you should also remember about any import duties if ordering from overseas, taxes and shipping fees.
 Don’t forget that your total budget includes the prices of both the diamond and fees.

 Total Budget = Diamond Budget + Import Duties/Taxes/Shipping Fees

 Think about what you can afford to spend.
 Start your diamond selection process by filtering out the diamonds that fall out of your budget.
 This will help you save your time and efforts.

 Step 3: Decide on Carat Weight

 After you set your budget, you can decide on the carat weight of the stone.

 Most people want to buy the biggest diamond they can get for their money.
 However, it’s recommended to start working with a carat range and narrow down your choices later.

 Step 4: Choose Cut Quality